-Below are the ways to stop being needy in a relationship:
+Below is advice on how to stop being clingy and effective ways to stop being needy in a relationship.

 1. Be independent

 Here’s one of the best relationship tips if you are being needy and are looking for advice on how to overcome insecurities in a relationship.
 Don’t over depend on your partner.

 Learn to make decisions, pay bills, and do things by yourself.

 There will be times that your boyfriend or girlfriend will be busy doing other relevant stuff, you won’t expect them to leave what they are doing to attend to your needs every time.

 Don’t depend on your partner to fulfill all your needs.
 Do not expect your partner to save you from the world or take care of your feelings every time.
 Continue to fight your own battles and try as much as possible to live an independent life.

 Keep working on yourself and never forget the fact that you are a secure and strong person with a life of your own separate from your partner.

 2. Trust your partner